Subscribe via Email

 Tag Archives: EdX

-Yesterday I wrote a post on the 20 Million Minds blog about Martin Weller’s new book The Battle for Open: How openness won and why it doesn’t feel like victory.
-Exploring different aspects of open in higher education – open access, MOOCs, … Continue reading
+By Phil HillMore Posts (302) Yesterday I wrote a post on the 20 Million Minds blog about Martin Weller’s new book The Battle for Open: How openness won and why it doesn’t feel like victory.
+Exploring different aspects of open in higher … Continue reading

-Last week I wrote a post What Harvard and MIT could learn from the University of Phoenix about analytics.
-As a recap, my argument was: Beyond data aggregated over the entire course, the Harvard and MIT edX data provides no insight into learner … Continue reading
+By Phil HillMore Posts (302) Last week I wrote a post What Harvard and MIT could learn from the University of Phoenix about analytics.
+As a recap, my argument was: Beyond data aggregated over the entire course, the Harvard and MIT edX data … Continue reading